Skip to main content

 • You want PlanetScale's branching and schema management workflow

-• The application is a traditional CRUD app without exotic data types
+• Your application's a traditional CRUD app without exotic data types

-• You are working with a WordPress, Laravel, or legacy PHP codebase
+• You're working with a WordPress, Laravel, or legacy PHP codebase

 • Horizontal sharding is a near-term requirement (Vitess ecosystem)